Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Introduction

-The results in this paper assert the existence of multisoliton solutions to \eqref{eq hartree} reproducing the above three non-trapped dynamics.
-For the last two cases, an assumption on the masses of the bodies is needed.
+The result in \cite{KMR2bodyHartree} is that for the two-body problem, hyperbolic and parabolic solutions to \eqref{eq m-body problem} produce two-soliton solutions of \eqref{eq hartree}.
+Based on their method, we generalize their result to $m$-soliton solutions.
+Our result asserts the existence of multisoliton solutions to \eqref{eq hartree} reproducing the above three expansive dynamics.
+An assumption on the masses is needed for the last two dynamics.